 This adjustment is helpful when your Screen Time settings are syncing across multiple devices via iCloud.
 Here, the culprit is the Share Across Devices setting that blocks Apple ID sign-out.
 All you have to do is temporarily turn off that sync.

-Steps to Turn off App & Web Activity and Turn back on
+Steps to Turn Off App & Web Activity and Turn back On

 Step 1.
-Go to Settings, tap Screen Time, and turn off Share Across Devices.
+Go to Settings, tap Screen Time and turn off Share Across Devices.

 Step 2.
 Now tap Turn Off App & Website Activity at the bottom.
 A confirmation sheet will appear.
 Tap the same option again and then enter your Screen Time passcode.